kestis/auto-speedtest/README.md

 View the data `SELECT * FROM "stats"`

 ## Data visualization
-Grafana is a great tool to visualize the data collected by auto-speedtest
+Grafana is a great tool to visualize the data collected by auto-speedtest.
+It can use InfluxDB as a data source.